Chairman's Statement

 Moving Forward

-Looking ahead in the financial year ending 31 March 2023 ("FYE 2023"), The Group anticipates that business conditions will remain challenging, even with the economic recovery stimulus and financial aid initiatives which have been implemented by the Government.
-The road to economic recovery is expected to be in a slow but progressive manner.
+Looking ahead to the financial year ending 31 March 2024 ("FYE 2024"), The Group anticipates that business conditions will remain challenging, the road to economic recovery is expected to be in a slow but progressive manner.

-The Group will remain focus on its core business segments encompassing trading of building materials, civil construction and building works, property development and landscape works.
+The Group will remain focused on its core business segments encompassing trading of building materials, civil construction and building works, property development and landscape works.

-The Group's construction division has contributed a revenue of RM247.56 million, the largest revenue contributor for the FPE 2022, and we will continue to tender and bid for more construction and building projects to further improve this income stream.
-Any improvement in the construction division is also expected to strengthen the revenue for the Group's trading division.
-Our order book of RM352 million as at 31 March 2022 is expected to keep the Group busy for the following financial year whilst continuing with our immense efforts to secure new order books.
+The Group’s construction division has contributed a revenue of RM64.52 million, the second largest revenue contributor for the FYE 2023, and we will continue to tender and bid for more construction projects to further improve this income stream.
+Any improvement in the construction division is also expected to strengthen the revenue for the Group’s trading division.
+Our order book of RM283 million as at FYE 2023 is expected to keep the Group busy for the following financial year whilst continuing with our immense efforts to secure new order books.
 The Group will continue to take all proactive measures in order to deliver and complete all on-goings projects in hand.

-Trading division will also continue to be the second largest revenue generator for the Group.
-Though the market in trading industry is expected to be sluggish in coming year resulting from the constraints in construction and development activities after the Covid-19 pandemics, the Group will take all relevant measures and strategies to enhance our operational efficiency and optimise cost efficiency in order to maintain our performance in the coming financial year.
+Trading division was the largest revenue generator in FYE 2023.
+Though the market in trading industry is expected to be sluggish in the coming year resulting from the constraints in construction and development activities after the Covid-19 pandemics, the Group will take all relevant measures and strategies to enhance our operational efficiency and optimise cost efficiency in order to improve our performance in the coming financial year.

-Moving forward, in view of the current sluggish economic and uncertainties, inflation and supply chain disruption resulting price hike of the construction materials and political situation, the Group expects the coming financial year to be as challenging as the current financial period.
+Moving forward, in view of the current sluggish economy and uncertainties, interest rate hikes, inflation and supply chain disruption resulting in price hikes of the construction materials and political situation, the Group expects the coming financial year to be as challenging as the current financial year.

 Corporate Governance